niavesper/Apex_PublicFileSharing/README.md

-This code changes the default sharing setting for files uploaded torecords of a custom object Award__c from private to public.
+This code changes the default sharing setting for files uploaded to records of a custom object Award__c from private to public.
 The requirement was to make files uploaded by internal users visible to authenticated Experience Cloud users by default.

 ABOUT THE TEST CLASS: